karol71927/match-api/README.md

 `SEED_DATABASE` will add data to your database

-There is prepared sql which contains structure and data [sql](match.sql) but it does not contain trigger from [Migration1705242881623](./src/database/migrations/Migration1705242881623.ts).
+There is prepared sql which contains structure and data [sql](match.sql), but it does not contain trigger from [Migration1705242881623](./src/database/migrations/Migration1705242881623.ts).

-You should connect to database as root because there is trigger.
-When it is created as non-root user it can cause an error.
+You should connect to database as root, because there is trigger.
+When it is created as non-root user, it can cause an error.

 ## Architecture description